alecmuffett/real-world-onion-sites/01-preamble.md

 - licensed: cc-by-sa
 - author/editor: alec muffett

-## Important Notice
+## Notes

 - This file (`README.md`) is now auto-generated; do not submit changes for it
   - Please submit an `Issue` for consideration / change requests

-## SSL Onions
+- Code `9xx` if cited below, is a special code which indicates (possibly temporary) failure to connect

-The master list of Onion Sites with SSL EV Certificates may be viewed at https://crt.sh/?q=%25.onion
+- The master list of Onion SSL EV Certificates may be viewed at https://crt.sh/?q=%25.onion